Your Old Windows, Part 3:

 What we never do, and don't recommend, is replace single pane glass with double-pane IGUs.
 We used to try this, but it never worked very well.
 Old sashes are just not milled for the extra thickness of the dual pane glass, and the sash pulley/weigh system is not designed for the increased poundage of extra pane.
 There are also technical difficulties in installing the glass.
 New Integrated Glass Units are generally not installed in the same manner as the traditional single-pane glass.
 And, in the end, the gain in energy performance, if any, is tiny.

 There are seventeen steps required to restore a typical old wood window and put it back in working order.
 Not all of these will be required for every window.
 Non-typical repairs are indicated in red.

 1. Remove sash stops.
 Reserve for reinstallation.
-Sash stops that cannot be reused are discarded and new sash stops fabricated in our door and window shop match the existing sash stop as closely as possible.
-We do not have cutters for all of th heritage sash stop profiles, but we have most of them.
+Sash stops that cannot be reused are discarded and new sash stops fabricated in our door and window shop match the existing sash stop as close as possible.
+We do not have cutters for all of the heritage sash stop profiles, but we have most of them.

 2. Remove the lower sash, cutting and removing any existing sash rope.